weirichd/SandpileKata/README.md

 # The Abelian Sandpile Kata

-In this kata, you will be challanged to implement the abelian sandpile, a type of celular automata.
+In this kata, you will be challenged to implement the abelian sandpile, a type of cellular automata.
 See [this Wikipedia article](https://en.wikipedia.org/wiki/Abelian_sandpile_model) for a more technical description.

 <img src="https://upload.wikimedia.org/wikipedia/commons/3/3a/Tannin_heap.jpeg" width=300>